-- corneas, start fitting with an 9.0mm base curve) and place the lens on eye. - B. Allow the lens to remain on the eye long enough (10 to 20 minutes) to achieve a state of equilibrium.
-Small variations in the tonicity, pH of the lens solutions, and individual tear composition may cause slight changes in fitting characteristics. - Allow any increase in tear flow to subside before evaluating the lens.
+- a.
+Select the initial trial lens from the Toric Diagnostic Lens Set with a power most similar to the patients refractive needs, or order a diagnostic lens to the prescription which most closely matches that of the patient. - b.
+Place the lens on the eye and allow the lens to remain on the eye long enough (10 to 20 minutes) to achieve a state of equilibrium.
+Small variations in the tonicity, pH of the lens solutions, and individual tear composition may cause slight changes in fitting characteristics.

+c.
+Allow any increase in tear flow to subside before evaluating the lens.
 The time required will vary with the individual.